dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2600: Art helps interpret societal realities and values.
+### T2600: Their cultural contributions help us understand and interpret the world.

 |Support|
 |---|